-ABAWDs who fail to complete their requirement will be limited to 3 months of SNAP benefits and may subsequently become ineligible to receive SNAP benefits.
+ABAWDs who fail to complete their requirement will be limited to 3 months of SNAP benefits and may be subsequently disqualified.
 Individuals can regain eligibility in accordance with 8.139.410.14 NMAC.
-Only those individuals who fail to meet the ABAWD requirement will become ineligible to receive SNAP benefits; the remainder of the household members will continue to receive SNAP benefits, if otherwise eligible.
+Disqualifications are placed on the individual who failed to comply; the remainder of the household members will continue to receive SNAP benefits, if otherwise eligible.